syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Scrolling.md

 ### Scrolling customization using Slider

-SfDataGrid allows you to customize the scrolling using `Slider` by passing the NewValue property as argument to the `ScrollToRowIndex` method.
+SfDataGrid allows you to scroll to a particular row by passing the row index to the `ScrollToRowIndex` method.
+To scroll the SfDataGrid when interacting on a `Slider`, you need to pass the `Slider.Value` as row index to the `ScrollToRowIndex` method.

-The below code illustrates how to customize scrolling using slider.
+The below code illustrates how to customize the SfDataGrid scrolling programmatically using a `Slider`.

 {% highlight C# %}